 Entertainment Adele's 'Hello': Ranking it against Lionel Richie, Todd Rundgren and more Singer Adele's "Hello" holds its own against some other very famous "Hello" songs.
 Photo Credit: Getty Images/Kevin Winter By ROBERT SPUHLER.
 Special to amNewYork Updated October 26, 2015 4:58 PM Print Share fbShare Tweet Email The long-awaited return of British singer Adele began last Friday with a new single, "Hello," and a video to accompany the ballad.
 After the news spread and the tears were shed (it's an Adele song, after all), the Internet memes started, including a video combining the new "Hello" with one of its predecessors, Lionel Richie's 1984 smash hit of the same name.
 But Richie didn't invent using the salutation as a song title, nor was he the last to do so.
 Adele's track is the latest in a canon of compositions, each called "Hello" (or a close relative thereof).
 Where does the Grammy winner's newest rank?
 We put it head-to-head against some of our favorites dating back to 1968, giving the case for each -- and why Adele's might just be better.
 'Hello'-- Lionel Richie Richie wins because: It was the first song almost everyone thought about after hearing the title of Adele's comeback single.
 Adele wins because: There are no clay busts of her head in her music video, nor does she stalk a blind student.
 'Hello' --Ice Cube (feat.
 Dr. Dre and MC Ren) Ice Cube wins because: The NWA reunion track sees the trio of emcees at their bragging best ("I started this gangsta [expletive]").
 Adele wins because: It's much more likely to end up in karaoke catalogs, thanks to one or two (or 20, or 30, or …) fewer profanities.
 'Hello' -- Martin Solveig (feat.
 Dragonette) Solveig wins because: The shimmering offspring of '90s Euro-pop and modern house gets a huge boost from the underrated Canadian synth-pop trio Dragonette.
 Adele wins because: You had probably already forgotten about Solveig's version, which was one of the top dance singles in the world in 2010.
 House music can age poorly.
 'Hello, I Love You' -- The Doors The Doors wins because: "Hello, I Love You" is one of the most recognizable Doors songs of all time, along with being a No. 1 hit for the band.
 Adele wins because: Her "Hello" wasn't largely stolen from the Kinks' "All Day and All of the Night."
 'Hello, It's Me' -- Todd Rundgren Rundgren wins because: The musician and producer's biggest pop hit is the aural equivalent of getting high while sitting on shag carpet in a friend's basement.
 Adele wins because: Her "Hello" will unquestionably be the best version of the song, while Rundgren's track got a show-stealing cover version by The Isley Brothers.
 By ROBERT SPUHLER.
-Special to amNewYork Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Special to amNewYork Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.